 What You See Is What You Get

-The next one wasn’t so pleasant – and that’s not the fault of the language (you will see in the next section why).
+The next one wasn’t so pleasant - and that’s not the language’s fault (you will see in the next section why).

 The complete source code can be found in my repository with AWS CDK examples.
 However, let’s focus on the CDK Stack definition:

 namespace FSharpCDK open Utils open Amazon.CDK open Amazon.CDK.AWS.S3 type FSharpCDKStack(scope, id, props) as this = inherit Stack(scope, id, props) let expireAfter30Days = LifecycleRule(Enabled = Utils.nl true, Expiration = Duration.Days(30.0)) let bucketProps = BucketProps( Versioned = Utils.nl true, LifecycleRules = [| expireAfter30Days |], PublicReadAccess = Utils.nl false, BlockPublicAccess = BlockPublicAccess.BLOCK_ALL, RemovalPolicy = Utils.nl RemovalPolicy.DESTROY) do Bucket(this, "TestBucket", bucketProps) |> ignore ()

 At first sight, it does not look so different from the other languages (and for sure not so different from C#).
 But, some subtleties are pissing me off:

 Nullable<T>- well, this “pattern” from TypeScript leaks here and forces you to do painful conversions using